networknt/light-doc/content/contribute/documentation.md

 ---
-title: Contribute to the Hugo Docs
+title: Contribute to document
 linktitle: Documentation
 description: Documentation is an integral part of any open source project.
-The Hugo docs are as much a work in progress as the source it attempts to cover.
+The light-doc repository is as much a work in progress as the source it attempts to cover.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01